Rhizome23/aircraft-project/README.md

-Projects with Aircraft
+#Projects with Aircraft :

 A few pages :
-- Realtime Flight tracking with OpenSky API, OSM and Python Bokeh [RealTimeFlightTrackingBokeh.ipynb](RealTimeFlightTrackingBokeh.ipynb)
+- Realtime Flight tracking with OpenSky API, OSM and Python Bokeh :

-- Hub Airports, airports with the most routes https://github.com/Rhizome23/aircraft-project/blob/master/airport_number_routes.ipynb
+[RealTimeFlightTrackingBokeh.ipynb](RealTimeFlightTrackingBokeh.ipynb)

-- Aircraft flying over France by airline and by model https://github.com/Rhizome23/aircraft-project/blob/master/FranceFlyModelCompanyGraph.ipynb
+- Realtime Flight tracking for France : plot by airlines, airlines by country and type of aircraft : [RealTimeFlightTrackingPlotAirlinesAircraftModel.ipynb](RealTimeFlightTrackingPlotAirlinesAircraftModel.ipynb)